EXCLUSIVE-U.S. Justice Department ends Trump-era limits on grants to 'sanctuary cities'

 By Sarah N. Lynch

-WASHINGTON, April 28 (Reuters) - The U.S. Justice Department has quietly repealed a controversial Trump-era policy targeting "sanctuary cities" which called for withholding millions in grant money from cities, counties and states if they refused to cooperate with federal immigration authorities.
+WASHINGTON, April 28 (Reuters) - The U.S. Justice Department has repealed a policy put in place during Donald Trump's presidency that cut off hundreds of millions of dollars in grants to sanctuary cities that limit cooperation with federal immigration authorities.

 She also ordered staff to take down any pending Justice Department grant applications with similar strings attached and start the process over again.